Comprehensive UFW (Uncomplicated Firewall) Tutorial for Linux

 1. What is UFW? 🌐

 UFW (Uncomplicated Firewall) is a simple interface for managing firewall rules in Linux.
-It makes configuring firewall settings easier compared to the more complex iptables
+It makes configuring firewall settings easier compared to the more complex iptables.

 Key Features: